hippiehunter/dblbook/src/testing/unit_testing.md

 # Unit Testing
-DBL developers have 2 primary options for unit testing, the Synergex Test Framework for Traditional DBL and MSTest for .NET.
+DBL developers have two primary options for unit testing: the Synergex Test Framework for Traditional DBL and MSTest for .NET.
 The Synergex Test Framework attempts to mimic the syntax of MSTest as closely as possible.
 Both frameworks use attributes to mark classes and methods as tests, and both use the `Assert` class to verify test results.
-The main visible difference is that MSTest uses the `Microsoft.VisualStudio.TestTools.UnitTesting` namespace and Traditional DBL uses the `Synergex.TestFramework` namespace.
-We're going to go over the tools you have available to you in both framework and then we'll walk through creating a running some tests in both frameworks.
+The main visible difference is that MSTest uses the `Microsoft.VisualStudio.TestTools.UnitTesting` namespace, and Traditional DBL uses the `Synergex.TestFramework` namespace.
+We're going to go over the tools you have available to you in both frameworks, and then we'll walk through creating and running some tests.

 ### Attributes